ftoner1/MusicCultured/README.md

+# Musicultured
-# We are creating a social platform for music lovers to connect and share their tastes.
-Users can add friends, explore and comment on their friends playlists, explore events that they are going to and view artists and albums.
+## A social platform for music lovers to connect and share their tastes.

+### Functionality:
+- Users can explore and comment on their friends playlists
+- Users can look at events and they will/have attended
+- Favorite artists, albums and songs
+- View artists